 From wildlife to nightlife

 After dinner, it’s time to check out the capital’s cultural venues.
-The St James Theatre, Opera House, and Michael Fowler Centre have a steady lineup of live performances and events.
-You can see classical music and ballet, to touring singers and bands.
+St James Theatre, The Opera House, and Michael Fowler Centre have a steady lineup of live performances and events.
+You can see everything from classical music and ballet to touring singers and bands.
 There’s plenty of live theatre at Circa Theatre, Hannah Playhouse, or Bats.
 Or if you prefer a more intimate setting then listen to bands at San Fran or Meow.

 Unable to render element